nordic16/cmus-cheat-sheet/README.md

 # Playing music from library.
 When you're ready to listen to your favorite tracks press 2 then navigate to the one you want to listen to, then press Enter, and cmus should start playing it for you!
+<br>Can't find a specific track?
+Type `/` followed by the track's name and it should highlight the first match, if there's any.
+You can navigate to the next match by pressing `n` and to the previous by pressing `N` (exactly like vim).

 - To pause/play a track press `c`.
 - To stop media playback press `v`.